 - IMAGES FASHIONED IN SILVER BY LIGHT -

 The magic of tintype photographs resides in their absolute uniqueness.
 Every image is completely one-of-a-kind and impossible to reproduce exactly.
-Tintypes are made of silver layered upon aluminum and have an ageless, immutable quality that transcends time.
-Being handmade, and utilizing equipment from more than a century ago, tintype photography incorporates certain imperfections that leave an alluring, charming quality that heightens their remarkable nature.
+Tintypes are made of silver layered upon black metal and have an ageless, immutable quality that transcends time.
+Being handmade, and utilizing antique equipment from more than a century ago, tintype photography incorporates certain imperfections that leave an alluring, charming quality which heightens their remarkable nature.
 The psychology of viewing a tintype portrait is undeniably different from a modern digital photograph, and can't quite be expressed in words.
 It truly must be seen, and experienced, to be appreciated.